MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-messages.md

 The Organization service is easy to use.
 But before we show the easy way, let's look at the hard way so you can better understand how Dataverse works.
 This will help you as you move on to writing plug-ins, creating custom APIs or troubleshooting errors.

-It is important to understand that all data operations in Dataverse are defined as *messages*.
+It is important to understand that all data operations in Dataverse are defined as *messages* and the definitions of these messages are stored in Dataverse as data.

 Every message has: